Debaq/Dird/README.md

 ## Creating and managing reports
 Reports are generated for one session, and are pdf's.
 They can be generated while inside a session, on the **reports** tab, by pressing the **Generate Report** button.
-After pressing the button, we'll see a survey with "Additional Notes", and the button to generate the report.
+After pressing the button, a survey with "Additional Notes" and the button to generate the report will be shown.
 After adding any notes deeemed necessary, press **Generate Preview** to generate a preview report.

 Reports can be **regenerated** by pressing the "Generate Report" again, and then pressing the left button **regenerate preview report**.
 Report notes can be edited this way as well.